ttt30ga/awesome-product-design/README.md

 - [Smashing Magazine](https://www.smashingmagazine.com/2013/04/rainbow-spreadsheet-collaborative-ux-research-tool/) The Rainbow Spreadsheet: A Collaborative Lean UX Research Tool
 #### Testing
 - [User Testing](https://www.usertesting.com/) Unlock customer insights and increase your revenue
-- [Optimal Workshop](https://www.optimalworkshop.com/) A User Research Platform that helps you and your team make design decisions with confidence.
+- [Optimal Workshop](https://www.optimalworkshop.com/) A User Research Platform that helps you and your team make design decisions with confidence
 - [Measure Success](https://www.sitepoint.com/how-do-you-measure-the-success-or-failure-of-your-ux-design/) How Do You Measure the Success (or Failure) of Your UX Design?
 - [UX Metrix](http://www.dtelepathy.com/ux-metrics/#intro) How to Choose the Right UX Metrics for Your Product
 - [Lookback](https://lookback.io/) Simple, powerful user research